Beakerboy/sqlsrv/README.md

 support UTF8 character encoding.
 This means most string data is stored in the database as an `nvarchar`.
 Converting nvarchar to varbinary and back leads to data corruption.

+This branch creates the database with a case-insensitive collation for text fields.
+However, all non-MySQL databases use case-sensitive default.
+One Kernel Test fails due to this default in this driver.